mozilla/experimenter/docs/experimenter/rollouts.md

 ## Enable (Approve/Approve)

-A disabled rollout is enabled after being approved in Experimenter and approved in Remote Settings.
-Enabling means the rollout is published in Remote Settings.
-The rollout moves from Disabled back to Live while staying in the same phase.
+A disabled rollout that is not published in Remote Settings is requested to be enabled by the owner, reviewed and approved in Experimenter, reviewed and approved in Remote Settings, is published to the collection, and is then accessible to clients.

 ```mermaid
   sequenceDiagram